Fantom-foundation/go-opera/docker/README.md

   - set `SENTRY=yes` before `./start.sh`;
   - remove Sentry database: `sentry/clean.sh`;

-During first run, you'll get offer to create Sentry-account.
-Note that account exist only inside local copy Sentry and don't affect to sentry.io.
-After start up go to `http://localhost:9000` and sign in using that Sentry-account to see and management logs from all running local nodes.
+After startup go to http://localhost:9000 and sign in using your Sentry-account to watch and manage logs from all running local nodes.
-Logs are grouped and marked with color (info - blue, warn - yellow, error - red).
+Logs are grouped and colored (info - blue, warn - yellow, error - red).
-Each log include: environment info, message about error, code line (in case error).
+Each log includes: environment info, message about an error, code line (in case of an error).

 ## Stake transfer example